JosiahOne/usb-authentication/Specification.md

 USBAuth attempts to solve these problems by providing a cheap, simplistic, and thorough security solution, similar to what Google is attempting.
 The gist of the solution is that each user will have a USB drive loaded with specific, encrypted user name and password data (which they don't need to know).
 When plugged in to a machine, the library will read the user name and password from the drive and prompt for a PIN.
 If they match, we log in with the user name and password provide.
 Optionally, you can randomly require a fingerprint scan to verify that the PIN and USB holder actually IS the person who is on the drive.

 ## USB File System Spec ##

+### Error-Preventation Notice ###

+The USB File system requires data to be EXACT, if anything is wrong, we wipe the stick.
+Wiping the stick will of course make that stick unusable for login.

+### Files ###

+#### username.aid ####
+A file that contains ONLY an encrypted/disgused version of the user's user name.

+#### password.aid ####
+A file that contains ONLY an encrypted/disgused version of the user's password.

+#### pin.aid ####
+The pin that we compare with.

+#### biodata.aid ####
+A file containing the biometric data which will be compared with at random times.
+This data should be synced FROM some database that all your applications will use.
+More on that later.

+### Location of drive ###
+There should be NO other USB drives plugged into the client machine.
+On Windows, the F: drive should be used by the USB stick, nothing else.

+## App-side process (AKA, what the Library does) ##

+1. Read PIN from client App-side
+2. Prompt for USB drive.
+3. Compare PINs.
+4. (If Match, continue, else, fail).
+5. Send back username/password
+6. If the BIO flag is set, then randomly pick a number from 0 - BIONUM.
+If number == BIONUM, prompt for a fingerprint scan.
+7. If match, log in, else fail.
+Mark that we MUST have a fingerprint for next scan.

+## Encryption Spec ##

+## BIO Spec ##